 What kind of newborn stool is normal if I’m feeding Baby formula?

 Newborns who are formula fed from the start, as well as those who have transitioned from breastfeeding to formula-feeding, will have a slightly different texture of stool, because Baby may be able to digest less of the formula.
-This means that her regular stool may be thicker and more solid in texture, may be more yellow-to-brown than yellow-to-green in color, and may be stronger smelling.
-Formula-fed newborns often poop less often than breastfed ones, so as long as Baby is developing healthily and gaining weight the way she should, any pattern she gets into is probably healthy.
+This means that their regular stool may be thicker and more solid in texture, may be more yellow-to-brown than yellow-to-green in color, and may be stronger smelling.
+Formula-fed newborns often poop less often than breastfed ones, so as long as Baby is developing healthily and gaining weight the way they should, any pattern they get into is probably healthy.

 What to look out for

 Some variation in Baby’s poop is normal, and most color changes (from yellow to green to brown) just have to do with how much time it takes them to digest.
 There are some changes in color and texture that could mean trouble though, so it’s important to know what these are.

 If you notice that Baby’s stool is coming out red, black or white, you should definitely call the doctor.
 White poop could be a sign of an infection or jaundice, while red or black could mean trouble with either fresh or digested blood.

 And as far as constipation goes, texture is a better indicator then is the time between bowel movements.
 Poop that is hard or pellet-like (either small and dry or large and hard) is probably signs of constipation, which can be caused by dehydration.
 If you notice something like this, it’s a good idea to check in with the doctor.

 On the other hand, watery or runnier-than-normal poop, especially in large amounts very quickly, could be diarrhea.
 Diarrhea usually clears up on its own, but if it sticks around longer than a day, it’s a good idea to check in with your doctor, just to be safe.
 Diarrhea can be a sign of an infection, a food allergy, or a reaction to a medication.